Localization theorems for weakly approximable triangulated categories: Preliminaries

 \begin{defn} A sequence of triangulated categories

-is a {\em short exact sequence} if it satisfies \begin{enumerate} \item $F$ is fully faithful; \item $GF=0$; and \item the induced functor $\overline{G}: \T/\R\to \S$ is an equivalence. \end{enumerate} \end{defn} The concept is just another optional definition of Verdier quotient of triangulated categories.
+is a {\em short exact sequence} if it satisfies \begin{enumerate} \item $F$ is fully faithful; \item $GF=0$; and \item the induced functor $\overline{G}: \T/\R\to \S$ is an equivalence. \end{enumerate} \end{defn} This notion is equivalent to the definition of Verdier quotient of triangulated categories.
 The sequence is called a {\em short exact sequence up to direct summands} if $\overline{G}$ in (3) is an equivalence up to direct summands.

 \begin{defn} Let $\T$, $\X$ and $\Y$ be triangulated categories.
 We say that $\T$ is a {\em recollement} (\cite{BBD}) of $\X$ and $\Y$ if there is a diagram of six triangulated functors such that \begin{enumerate} \item $(i^*,i_*),(i_!,i^!),(j_!,j^!)$ and $(j^*,j_*)$ are adjoint pairs; \item $i_*,j_*$ and $j_!$ are fully faithful functors; \item $i^!j_*=0$; and \item for each object $T\in\T$, there are two triangles in $\T$